imagej/imagej.github.io/_pages/plugins/snt/manual.md

 !["Fill" menu](SNT-Path-Manager-Fill.png ""Fill" menu")

--   {% include bc content='Fill Out...'%} Begins the filling process for selected paths.
+-   {% include bc path='Fill Out...'%} Begins the filling process for selected paths.
 For detailed instructions see [Filling: Step-By-Step Instructions](SNT__Step-By-Step_Instructions#Filling).

 ### Analyze

 This menu contains several options which provide quick ways to analyze and visualize numerical properties of paths.
 Note that these operations are only applied to the subset of currently selected Path(s).
 To apply these operations to the entire Tree, deselect all Paths first. !["Analyze" menu](SNT-Path-Manager-Analyze-Menu.png "fig:"Analyze" menu")

--   {% include bc content='Color Coding...'%} Assigns color codes to paths based on the chosen metric.
+-   {% include bc path='Color Coding...'%} Assigns color codes to paths based on the chosen metric.
     -   *Color by* Drop-down menu containing the metrics which inform the color mapping.
     -   *LUT* Drop-down menu containing the LUTs (Look Up Tables) that define the color palettes.
 The LUTs are those that come packaged with ImageJ.
 The selected LUT is displayed in the color bar directly underneath.
     -   *Rec.
 Viewer Color Map* If active, opens an instance of the Reconstruction Viewer with the selected paths color coded with the selected LUT.